 “The Circle of Thirteen is a true celebration of the power of women in the face of great odds.” — Lisa See, author of China Dolls and Snow Flower and the Secret Fan

-I pondered, plotted, wrote, and revised The Circle of Thirteen over a period of about five years.
-The basic rules of character, tension, and pace are the same for any fictional thriller, but future-fiction presents some unique issues.
-One of the most intriguing is the problem of creating a world that is familiar enough to seem real but unfamiliar enough to create the feeling that it is happening sometime in the future.
+The basic rules of character, tension, and pace are the same for any fictional thriller, but with future-fiction you have the problem of creating a world that is familiar enough to seem real but unfamiliar enough to create the feeling that it has not yet happened.
 The reader needs to be in a not-quite-comfortable place.
 This was a chance for my imagination to run – if not wild, at least at a controlled trot into the future.

 Bill Petrocelli — Bio